Austin and the Texas Hill Country

 Glen Rose—Dinosaur Capital of Texas

-Officially the footprints are from theropods, meat-eaters that walked on two legs, probably the Acrocanthosaurus.
+Officially, the footprints are from theropods, meat-eaters that walked on two legs, probably the Acrocanthosaurus.
 Bird went on to find other footprints in the Paluxy River from a sauropod, a four-legged plant eater.
 In addition, Bird found a collection of tracks of multiple animals demonstrating how they walked and lived.

 Top Sites in Glen Rose

 Head to the Somervell County Courthouse in Glen Rose for two footprints ringing the courthouse square, including the one in the gazebo.
-The other footprint is located outside the Somervell County Museum at 101 Vernon St.
+The other footprint is outside the Somervell County Museum at 101 Vernon St.

 Dinosaur World features over 100 life-sized dinosaur replicas set among the landscape on a walk.
 Located at 1058 Park Road 59 in Glen Rose.
 Admission.